Informatievlaanderen/VSDS-LDES-E2E-testing/tests/017.ldio-workbench-ngsi-v2-to-oslo/README.md

    > **Note**: that only the observations are converted to an OSLO model.
 The object type should be `ttp://www.w3.org/ns/sosa/ObservationCollection`.
 The model type and the device type should still be `https://uri.etsi.org/ngsi-ld/default-context/DeviceModel` respectively `https://uri.etsi.org/ngsi-ld/default-context/Device`.

 ## Test Teardown
-First [stop the workflow](../../_nifi-workbench/README.md#stop-a-workflow) and then to stop all systems use:
+To stop all systems use:
 ```bash
 docker compose rm -s -f -v test-message-generator
 docker compose down